-- 5.7 A lead provider approach to the Contract will be encouraged, which could include a consortium of providers, or a lead provider with subcontracted providers.
-This would allow one Contract to offer an Empowering Independence Service to people with physical health needs and/or disabilities, with specialist providers forming part of the agreement to meet specific needs.
-The Service Provider will be expected to demonstrate the arrangements in place to ensure the needs of different people can be met as set out in Section 3. - 5.8 Flexible budget: 5% of the Contract value is to be used flexibly to meet the individual needs of Service Users based on the strengths and goals identified in the personalised support plan.
-This budget may be utilised for, but is not limited to: purchasing equipment/ technological solutions, and/or paying for access to facilities/services/resources and/or purchasing basic necessities, for daily living or self-management of health and wellbeing.
+- 5.8 A lead provider approach to the Contract will be encouraged, which could include a consortium of providers, or a lead provider with subcontracted providers.
+This would allow one Contract to offer an Empowering Independence Service to people with complex and/or mental health needs, with specialist providers forming part of the agreement to meet specific needs.
+The Service Provider will be expected to demonstrate the arrangements in place to ensure the needs of different people can be met as set out in Section 2. - 5.9 Flexible budget: 5% of the Contract value is to be used flexibly to meet the individual needs of Service Users based on the strengths and goals identified in the personalised support plan.
+This budget may be utilised for, but is not limited to purchasing equipment/ technological solutions, and/or paying for access to facilities/services/resources and/or purchasing basic necessities, for daily living or self-management of health and wellbeing.
 However, it is to be used flexibly to meet personalised needs.

-The Service Provider will monitor the number of people with a flexible budget in place and categories of spend to inform performance returns. - Call-off component: In addition to Service detailed above, this contract contains a call-off component, which will allow additional hours to be purchased from the Service Provider in accordance with this Service Specification where determined that a higher number of hours are required for the individual.
-This includes additional one-to-one hours for individuals as determined through the assessment and support planning process completed by health and social care agencies and purchased on an individual basis.
+5.10 Call-off component: In addition to the service detailed above, this contract contains a calloff component, which will allow additional hours to be purchased from the Service Provider in accordance with this Service Specification where determined that a higher number of hours are required for the individual.
+This includes additional one-to-one hours for individuals as determined through the High Risk Behaviour Panel, or the assessment and support planning process completed by health and social care agencies and purchased on an individual basis.
 Additional one-to-one hours will only be purchased when it is determined that the core support Service will not be enough to meet the person's needs.
-The Service Provider will be expected to work with Commissioners to complete and monitor the assessment of
+The Service Provider will be expected to work with Commissioners to complete and monitor the assessment of needs, the outcomes to be achieved and the timescales.
+The Service Provider will take a key worker approach and coordinate support from specialist services as required.
+Additional hours may also be purchased for SWEP activations, where maximum capacity and/or the complexity of the individuals accessing SWEP would impact on standard staffing resources.
+The Service Provider would be expected to work with Commissioners to identify and agree such additional hours.